Blayney railway station

-Blayney railway station is a heritage-listed railway station on the Main Western line in Blayney, Blayney Shire, New South Wales, Australia.
+Blayney railway station is a heritage-listed railway station on the Main Western line that serves Blayney, in the Central West region of New South Wales, Australia.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The station opened on 1 November 1876 when the line was extended from Bathurst.
-In 1888, it became a junction station with the opening of the Blayney-Demondrille line.
+In 1888, it became a junction station with the opening of the Blayney–Demondrille line.

 Opposite the platform lies an intermodal freight transport depot that opened in 1994.

 Services

 Blayney is served by NSW TrainLink's daily Central West XPT service operating between Sydney and Dubbo and the weekly Outback Xplorer between Sydney and Broken Hill.

 NSW TrainLink road coach services operating between Lithgow, Orange and Grenfell also serve the station.

 Description

 The heritage-listed complex includes a type 1 brick station building and residence dating from 1876 and a type 2 brick station building in a non-standard style with timber posts and gables, dating from 1889.
 The stone platform faces date from 1876 and 1889 respectively.
 An awning connects all buildings, supported on timber posts with decorative cast iron brackets.
 The former railway refreshment room dates from 1889, and other station buildings date from 1890, 1901 and 1902.
 The former station residence (35 Ogilvy St) and the brick platform booking office are also included within the heritage listing.